Best Treatment For Anxiety Without Medication

 Mindfulness meditation

 The foods you eat can impact both your physical and mental health.
-As a 2021 review on the topic reports, diets that are rich in fruits and vegetables, omega-3 fatty acids, and nutrients like magnesium and zinc and low in fat and sugar tend to be associated with lower levels of anxiety.
+As a 2021 review on the topic reports, focusing on fruits and vegetables, omega-3 fatty acids, and nutrients like magnesium and zinc and low in fat and sugar tend to be associated with lower levels of anxiety.
 Although it’s recommended that you speak to your doctor or nutritionist before making any significant dietary changes, incorporating more of these nutritious foods could help you control your anxiety symptoms.

 It’s also worth noting that how often you eat can play a role in how you feel mentally as well.
 If you skip meals or otherwise go long stretches without eating, your blood sugar can drop.
-In an effort to control blood glucose levels, the body will then release adrenaline, which triggers the “fight-or-flight” response—a biochemical process that is also associated with anxiety.
-Eating regular, nutritious meals can help you avoid these dips in blood sugar that can make you feel even more anxious.
+When blood sugar drops, in an effort to control blood glucose levels, the body will release adrenaline and cortisol (the “stress hormone”), which triggers the “fight-or-flight” response—a biochemical process that is also associated with anxiety.
+Eating regular, nutritious meals can help you avoid these dips in blood sugar that can make you feel anxious.

 Rawpixel